Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Mary Stone, Garden Dilemmas, Ask Mary Stone,Gardening tips, Garden Blogs, Stone Associates Landscape Design, Garden Blog,Northern New Jersey Landscape Designer, Comfrey in the Garden, Castor Beans, Ricinus communis

-Hello fellow readers, Last week, I shared the desperate measure of hacking back leatherleaf viburnums plagued with aphids.
-Ironically, Betsy from Stone Church PA asked about using castor beans plants in her garden, which is what I planted to camouflage the ‘uglies’ of the leafless sticks while the viburnums recover.
+Hello, fellow lovers of all things green.
+Last week, I shared the desperate measure of hacking back leatherleaf viburnums plagued with aphids.
+Ironically, Betsy from Stone Church, PA, asked about using castor bean plants in her garden, which I planted to camouflage the ‘uglies”of the’leafless sticks while the viburnums recover.

 Are castor bean plants dangerously toxic?

 Betsy heard castor bean plants are dangerously toxic.
-It’s true that technically all parts of the plant are considered poisonous if eaten.
+It’s true; technically, all parts of the plant are considered poisonous if eaten.
 However, the seeds contain the highest concentration of ricin and are especially toxic.
-But then, many of our ornamental plants are toxic if ingested, such as azaleas, yews, and daffodils, to name just a few.
-If you review the list of poisonous plants, including the foliage of food plants such as onions, garlic, tomatoes, lima beans, and potatoes, you’d be nervous about planting many things.
+But then, many of our ornamental plants, such as azaleas, yews, and daffodils, are toxic if ingested.
+You’d worry about planting many things if you review the list of poisonous plants, including the foliage of food plants such as onions, garlic, tomatoes, lima beans, and potatoes.
 The bottom line, we should teach our children not to eat what’s not intended to be eaten.

 Mary Stone, Garden Dilemmas, Ask Mary Stone,Gardening tips, Garden Blogs, Stone Associates Landscape Design, Garden Blog,Northern New Jersey Landscape Designer, Comfrey in the Garden, Castor Beans, Ricinus communis